Email FacebookTwitterMenu burgerClose thin

 How Do I Cash a Money Order?

 To cash a money order, you’ll need to first endorse it by signing your name on the back.
-You will also need to provide identification no matter where you’re cashing your money order.
+You’ll also need to provide identification no matter where you’re cashing your money order.
 If you don’t have any ID, you can endorse the money order to someone else, like a sibling or friend, who does have an ID.
 Then they can cash it for you.

 Don’t forget that you’ll probably face some service fees to cash the money order.
 Depending on where you go, places may charge a percentage of the order amount up to several dollars.
 Banks and credit unions almost always provide the service for free, especially for their customers.

 Additionally, before you cash a money order, remember that scammers are always out there, looking to swindle you.
 Check for red flags like typos and incorrect bank information.
-Never accept a money order for more than you asked for either.
+Never accept a money order for more than you asked for, either.
 Scammers can sometimes ask you to cash the order and send them the excess.

 How Do I Deposit a Money Order?